 Related read: Linkedin Headshot Backgrounds

-Studio vs Outdoor Headshots: What Photo Should I Use For Linkedin, Linkedin Profile Picture Ideas
+Studio vs Outdoor Headshots: What Photo Should I Use For Linkedin

 One of the most popular questions when it comes to headshots is which is better?
 Studio vs outdoor headshots and natural vs studio lights.
 Studio shots are limited by the background – they are rather cliche and seem all to similar.